-All farm household and business debt should be recorded in either Section J or in Section M and recorded only once.
-Loans used for both farm and household purposes should be reported in Section J and not in Section M. Section J is organized to reflect farmers' use of debt in their businesses.
+All farm household and business debt should be recorded in either Farm Debt (this section) or in the Farm Producer Household Section - Section N (CRR)/Section M (Oats, Peanuts, Soybeans) - and recorded only once.
+Loans used for both farm and household purposes should be reported in this section, Farm Debt, and not in the Farm Producer Household Section.
+This section is organized to reflect farmers' use of debt in their businesses.
 The organization of this section is intended to provide the large share of respondents who do not report use of term debt or notes from creditors a more streamlined interview.

-If the producer has multiple operations, only account for the debt that belongs to the operation identified on the label (there should be assets for these items in Section I and expenditures for inputs and/or capital purchases in Section J).
-Debt belonging to the other operations will be accounted for in Section M. For example, some producers may use heavy machinery (tractors, planters, combines, etc.) for all their operations.
+If the producer has multiple operations, only account for the debt that belongs to the operation identified on the label (there should be assets for these items in the Farm Assets section - Section J (CRR)/Section I (Oats, Peanuts, Soybeans) - and expenditures for inputs and/or capital purchases in this, the Farm Debt section).
+Debt belonging to the other operations will be accounted for in the Farm Producer Household Section - Section N (CRR)/Section M (Oats, Peanuts, Soybeans).
+For example, some producers may use heavy machinery (tractors, planters, combines, etc.) for all their operations.
 For each piece of heavy machinery, determine which operation it belongs to by determining which operation uses the item most.
-If the heavy machinery belongs to the operation on the label, account for its debt in Section J. (Using the same guideline, asset values will have been included in Section I).
-If the heavy machinery does not belong to the operation on the label, account for its debt in Section M.
+If the heavy machinery belongs to the operation on the label, account for its debt in this Farm Debt section.
+(Using the same guideline, asset values will have been included in the Farm Assets section).
+If the heavy machinery does not belong to the operation on the label, account for its debt in the Farm Producer Household Section - Section N (CRR)/Section M (Oats, Peanuts, Soybeans).